boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### CATS Service Metric Agent (C-SMA) {#sec-csma}

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about service sites and server resources, as well as the status of the different service instances.
-The C-SMAs are located adjacent to the service contact instances and can be hosted by the Egress CATS-Forwarders ({{sec-ocr}}) or located next to them.
+The C-SMAs are located adjacent to the service contact instances and may be hosted by the Egress CATS-Forwarders ({{sec-ocr}}) or located next to them.

 {{fig-cats-fw}} shows one C-SMA embedded in "CATS-Forwarder 3", and another C-SMA that is adjacent to "CATS-Forwarder 1".

 ### The CATS Network Metric Agent (C-NMA) {#sec-cnma}

-The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the network.
+The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the underlay network.
 The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Forwarders or CATS Path Selectors (C-PS) ({{sec-cps}}).

 {{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
 There may be one or more C-NMAs for an underlay network.

 ### CATS Path Selector (C-PS) {#sec-cps}

 The C-SMAs and C-NMAs share the collected information with CATS Path Selectors (C-PSes) that use such information to select the Egress CATS-Forwarders (and potentially the service contact instances) where to forward traffic for a given service demand.
 C-PSes also determine the best paths (possibly using tunnels) to forward traffic, according to various criteria that include network state and traffic congestion conditions.
 The collected information is encoded into one or more metrics that feed the C-PS path computation logic.
-Such an information also includes CS-ID and possibly CIS-ID identifiers.
+Such an information also includes CS-ID and possibly CIS-IDs.

-There may be one or more C-PSes used to compute CATS paths in a CATS domain.
+There might be one or more C-PSes used to compute CATS paths in a CATS infrastructure.

 A CS-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-fw}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-fw}}).

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}

-CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets with existing service demands.
+CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets from clients with existing service demands.
 CATS classifiers also ensure that packets that are bound to a specific service contact instance are all forwarded along the same path that leads to the same service contact instance, as instructed by a C-PS.

 CATS classifiers are typically hosted in CATS-Forwarders.